-Property doesn’t always have to involve large deposits and deep pockets.
-Simply choosing the right strategy, you can create a property business with very little, that will give you the skills to develop a portfolio later down the line if you wished, AND give you short-term cashflow.
+Investing in property doesn’t always have to involve large deposits and deep pockets.
+By simply choosing the right strategy, you can create a property business with very little, all the while developing the skills that will allow you to build a portfolio later down the line if you choose to.

 > The pitfalls and upsides of the selling property leads strategy

 > Is this strategy right for you, your personality and your situation

 > & real-life case studies on how selling property leads works in the real world

 [0:14] The basics & introduction on sourcing property leads

 [1.16] Where the money is in this cashflow property strategy

 [2.34] The different lead categories & how they work (Raw, Contacted, Qualified, Aged leads)

 [5.12] Who this quick cashflow strategy is best for?

 [7.26] Assets that will help you be a success with selling property leads